razvancornita/AuthorizationsAPI/README.md

 ## The task at hand

+The code is ready to go to production on delivery - no Unit/Integration tests because of the time limit

 The following business requirements have been implemented:

 - Users must be able to create write or read access for payments and savings accounts